 There are currently commercial Chinook Salmon troll fisheries occurring within terminal harvest areas in the Craig and Ketchikan areas.
 While the Craig area opened on May 1, the Ketchikan area harvest areas just recently opened on June 1.
-Harvest to date is 1571 Chinook Salmon from the terminal harvest areas.
-The Kendrick Bay (District 2) terminal seine fishery for Chum Salmon and the Tree Point (District 1) drift-gillnet fishery will both begin on June 21.
+Harvest to date is 2064 Chinook Salmon from the terminal harvest areas.
+The Kendrick Bay (District 2) terminal seine fishery for Chum Salmon and the Tree Point (District 1) drift-gillnet fishery both began on June 21.

 There are two Fisheries Resource Monitoring Program funded projects funded on Prince of Wales Island this season.
 The Hetta Lake weir became operational on June 8 but has not had any Sockeye Salmon pass through yet.
-The Eek Lake weir will be installed towards the end of the month.
-This project will also combine mark-recapture efforts to Eek Lake as well as establish new population determination efforts at Kasook Lake.
+The Eek Lake weir became operational on June 15, but has not had any Sockeye Salmon pass through yet.